joaobarbosa/admin-bootstrap/README.md

-admin-bootstrap
+Admin Bootstrap
 ===============

-A generic admin template made from Twitter Bootstrap.
+A simple and generic admin template made from Twitter Bootstrap.